abhijithsnair1111/Retail-Data-Analytics-Project/README.md

 This entire project is Part Two of the **Data Warehouse, Data Analysis and BI Reporting Project** split into [**Data Warehouse Project**](https://github.com/abhijithsnair1111/Retail-Data-Warehouse-Project.git) and [**Data Analytics Project**](https://github.com/abhijithsnair1111/Retail-Data-Analytics-Project) and **PowerBI Reporting Project**

+Thank You visiting the Retail Data Analytics Project 🚀

+---